 ($100,000 x 1 + $135,000 x 4 + $159,000 x 9) / 14 = $147,929.

 Your business value calculation now produces a different result:

 This is around 11% higher than the result you got with the simple average earnings in Scenario 1 above.
 No surprises here: your earnings input is higher.

-What this means is that you expect the business earnings to be in line with the higher values seen in the more recent years.
+What this means is that you expect the business earnings to fall in line with the higher values seen in the more recent years.
 This business growth upside is correctly captured by your Multiple of Discretionary Earnings business valuation.